Relationships and Communication with Others

 Communicating with Your Health Care Team

 Your health care team helps guide your journey with a brain or spine tumor.
 They can help you learn about your diagnosis and treatment.
 They can also provide support resources.
-You should be able to talk honestly and comfortably with your health care team.
+You should be able to talk honestly and comfortably with them.

 Do not assume your health care providers know what you’re going through.
 Every person with a brain or spine tumor is unique.
-It’s important to let them know about your physical and mental needs so your treatment and care can be personalized to help you.
+It’s important to let them know about your physical and mental needs, so your treatment and care can be personalized to you.

 Tips to Communicate with Your Health Care Team

-- Write your symptoms and side effects in a journal or cell phone app.
-Include when and where they happen, note what makes them better or worse, and describe how you treated them.
-Keeping a record will help you with your doctor at your next appointment.
+• Write your symptoms and side effects in a journal or cell phone app.
+Include when and where the side effects happen, note what makes them better or worse, and describe how you treated them.
+Keeping a record will help you communicate with your doctor at your next appointment.
+The My STORITM app can help you keep track of your symptoms and self-care activities.

-- Keep copies of your medical records and tests you have taken in a folder or place that is easy to access.
+• Keep copies of your medical records and tests you have taken in a folder or another place that is easy to access.

-- Be assertive when you talk to your health care team.
+• Be assertive when you talk to your health care team and use the "Three Cs."
 Be:

-- In Control of how you relay your message.
-Give yourself time to collect your thoughts.
-Communicate once you feel you can express yourself effectively.
+• In Control of how you relay your message—give yourself time to collect your thoughts and communicate once you can express yourself effectively

-Your health care team should always be aware of what is going on with you.
+Your health care team should always be aware of what is going on.
 Let them know when any new or concerning symptoms or side effects arise during or between appointments.
-Know who you should contact if you have any concerns.
+Know whom to contact if you have concerns.

 If your health care team isn’t meeting your care needs, then it could be time to seek out a different team.
-A cooperative health care team should respond to your needs, know about your specific diagnosis, and communicate with you effectively.
+A cooperative health care team will respond to your needs, understand your specific diagnosis, and communicate effectively with you.

 Resources